Out of Sample Predictability in Predictive Regressions with Many Predictor Candidates: Implementation and Experimental Properties

-In this last set of experiments our goal is to illustrate the result in Proposition 3 by documenting the behaviour of the proposed {\it key player} estimator as $n$ is allowed to grow.
-Analogous to our size and power results we base the experiments presented here on $\hat{j}_{n}^{d}\in \arg \max_{1\leq j\leq p}{\cal D}_{n}^{d}(\mu_{0})$.
+\textit{\textbf{Finite Sample Properties of the key player estimator}}: In this last set of experiments we illustrate the result in Proposition 3 by documenting the behaviour of the proposed {\it key player} estimator as $n$ is allowed to grow.
 We base our evaluation of $\hat{j}_{n}^{d}$ on its ability to point to one of the true underlying active predictors.
 Although this estimator would be typically implemented upon rejection of the null hypothesis our empirical results below are understood to be unconditional in the sense that the correct decision frequencies associated with $\hat{j}_{n}^{d}$'s are averaged across all realisations rather than the ones associated with rejections of the null.
 This is justified here on the basis that $\hat{j}_{n}^{d}$ may still point to the true predictor (or one of the true predictors) even if the underlying inferences based on ${\cal D}_{n}^{d}(\mu_{0})$ do not result in a rejection of the null.
 Differently put, the realised magnitude of ${\cal D}_{n}^{d}(\mu_{0})$ could still be the largest amongst the $j=1,\ldots,p$ realisations even if it falls below the null hypothesis rejection threshold.